leo-kudos/smart-mirror/README.md

 > Step 7 can be reused to add autostart script in the future

 - Start the Pi and connect via SSH
+> All steps below should be followed by the raspberry terminal

 - Install NodeJS
 ```